dmis-lab/GeNER/README.md

 # GeNER
 This repository provides the official code for **GeNER** (an automated dataset **Ge**neration framework for **NER**).

+### Updates

+* **Oct.
+2022:** Our paper (GeNER) is accepted to [EMNLP 2022](https://2022.emnlp.org/)!
+Camera-ready version is now available online ([link](https://arxiv.org/abs/2112.08808)).

 ## Overview of GeNER

-GeNER allows you to build NER models for specific entity types of interest **without** human-labeled data and and rich dictionaries.
+GeNER allows you to build NER models for specific entity types of interest.
 The core idea is to **ask simple natural language questions** to an open-domain question answering (QA) system and then **retrieve phrases and sentences**, as shown in the query formulation and retrieval stages in the figure below.
 Please see our paper ([Simple Questions Generate Named Entity Recognition Datasets](https://arxiv.org/abs/2112.08808)) for details.

 <div align="center">
       <img src="docs/images/overview.PNG" width="95%">